Cognoscan/condense_db/schema.md

 - `default`: specifies a default object that implementations may use if the field is not present.
 - `unknown_ok`: specifies if fields not specified in `required` or `optional` are allowed in the object.
+Required for `field_type` to be used.

 Validation fails if the described field is not an object or does not meet any of the optional requirements listed.